 If you are looking for cheap full coverage and excellent customer service, Erie could be a good place to start.
 On top of the low average rate, Erie offers numerous discounts that may help you save even more.
 The company offers discounts for paying in full, vehicle safety features and carrying more than one policy with Erie, among other deals.
 Erie’s Rate Lock option may be the most unique feature of the company.
 With this feature, your rate will stay the same unless you make changes to your policy, like adding a car or driver.
-However, before choosing Erie, keep in mind that the regional company serves only 12 states.
+However, before choosing Erie, keep in mind that the regional company serves only 12 states and Washington, D.C.

 Learn more: Erie Insurance review